 Where there is a breach of a valid restrictive covenant, should the employer think it is commercially worth pursuing a former employee and/or their new employer, a recipient of company confidential information or funder of a former employee’s new business breaching restrictive covenants, the employer is able to consider the following:

-- requesting undertakings – the former employee can offer undertakings though a solicitor or by way of court order to observe the contractual restrictions pending a speedy trial.
+- Requesting undertakings – the former employee can offer undertakings though a solicitor or by way of court order to observe the contractual restrictions pending a speedy trial.
 This option saves both parties time and money and gives employers short term protection from breach of the covenant.

-- applying for a court declaration – the court can, but rarely does, make a binding declaration in respect of post-termination restrictions.
+- Applying for a court declaration – the court can, but rarely does, make a binding declaration in respect of post-termination restrictions.

-Please see our article Restrictive covenants in employment law for more on enforcement of restrictive covenants by employers
+Please see our article Restrictive covenants in employment law for more on enforcement of restrictive covenants by employers.

 If an employee no longer works for an employer, they should bring a claim in the Employment Tribunal within three months of the breach of contract.
-If an employee is still in employment, they should bring a breach of contract claim in the County Court or High Court.
+If an employee is still in employment, they should instead bring a breach of contract claim in the County Court or High Court.

-If a breach of contract claim might also be an unlawful deduction from wages claim (for example non-payment of wages) it is usually better to make a claim in the Employment Tribunal rather than in the court and wrongful dismissal claims relating to notice period should also ideally be brought in an Employment Tribunal.
+If a breach of contract claim might also be an unlawful deduction from wages claim (for example non-payment of wages) it is usually better to make a claim in the Employment Tribunal rather than in the court.
+Wrongful dismissal claims relating to notice period should also ideally be brought in an Employment Tribunal.
 However, if an employee misses the three-month deadline for the Employment Tribunal claim the court will accept a claim for breach of contract up to 5 years after the date of the breach.